Palazzo del Governatore.

 The “Grande Albergo delle Rose” in its original form.

-Next to the Casino is the Rhodos Tennis Club, just behind which stands the “Mourat Reis Mosque” and its neglected garden and ottoman cemetery.
+Next to the Casino is the Rhodos Tennis Club, just behind which stands the “Mourat Reis Mosque” and its neglected garden and Ottoman cemetery.
 The Murat Reis Mosque is one of the oldest mosques on the island, built less than a year after the Ottoman conquest in 1523.

 The Mourat Reis Mosque.